 Highlights

-- Swift and Co. will be revamped into a mixed-use establishment at 1111 Westheimer.
+- Swift and Co. will be revamped into a 4.47-acre mixed-use development on Waverly Street in Houston’s Heights area.

-- The meatpacking building will make way for new housing apartments, retail outlets, and restaurants through a 4.47-acre mixed-use establishment.
+- The historic meatpacking building will be redeveloped to feature retail outlets, restaurants, and boutique offices as part of a 4.47-acre mixed-use project.

 - Developers expect that the development will open for Houston residents by 2026.